 You seem to have a lot of hope that the world can change for the better?

 I suppose it all depends on where and how you grew up, and what reality you're experiencing.
-So people who grow up in the hustle and bustle of big cities have bad news thrown in their face 24/7 so it seems like the world is ending and it's all going to shit.
+So people who grow up in the hustle and bustle of big cities have bad news thrown in their face 24/7, so it seems like the world is ending and it's all going to shit.
 But you know, for someone who lives autonomously, everything seems alright.
 It's all about trying to affect the minds of the masses for the better, to be more geared towards positive things.
 We've been taught to be very selfish.
-You know, I go to New York, LA, London, etc. and it's so different from the towns I saw growing up.
+I go to New York, LA, London and it's so different from the towns I saw growing up.
 Everybody is out to get something and chase their dream, everybody's out to get money.
 It's pretty farfetched but just imagine if everybody lived autonomously, it would be much better.
 There wouldn't be that tension or that negative energy.
 I feel like money has justified a lot of horrible things in the world.

 And what advice would you like to give to young people?

 Start now.
 It's that simple!
 Whatever it is you wanna do, just start now!
 Because right now you're thinking 'ah man, I'm this age… I shoulda started doing it when I was younger' but if you don't start now, in ten years time you'll be saying the same thing about the age you are now.
 So start now.
 Chase it.
 Go look at Shia Labeouf's DO IT video.

 But why do you think that so many people don't use their platform?